-Peter has work with most of the London symphony orchestras and also Royal Northern Sinfonia and Norwegian Chamber Orchestra.
-As well as in orchestras he has performed in many West End shows.
-Peter was the original trumpet player in Les Misérables and has performed regularly in The Phantom of the Opera and War Horse.
-Peter also has taken part in numerous studio recordings for films and TV.
+Peter has spent most of his career as a freelance trumpet player working with all the London Orchestras and recording for films and TV.
 He was heard for many years, every evening, on the titles of the BBC news.
-Peter also worked with the Philharmonia Orchestra during the World tour of The Three Tenors.
+Peter also performed with the Philharmonia Orchestra during the World tour of ‘The Three Tenors’.

 He was the original trumpet player in Les Miserables & has performed in many other West End shows including Phantom of the Opera, Evita, and more recently the National Theatre’s War Horse.
 In his spare time, he enjoys motor racing, cooking and skiing.